gvwilson/rsdx/05_perf/index.md

     at the start of the program?
     Why or why not?

-1.  [%fixme "test lazy approach with randomnmess" %]
+1. FIXME: test lazy approach with randomnmess